google/WebFundamentals/src/site/_en/fundamentals/monetization/ads/how-ads-work.markdown

 ### AdSense

 Google AdSense is a free, simple way for sites of all sizes to earn money by displaying targeted ads.
-AdSense shows ads that are relevent to your users with automatic targeting.
-You do not need to manage inventory or advertiser relatioships, AdSense gives you instant and automatic access to a huge source of advertiser demand.
+AdSense shows ads that are relevant to your users with automatic targeting.
+You do not need to manage inventory or advertiser relationships, AdSense gives you instant and automatic access to a huge source of advertiser demand.

 AdSense also provides you with the tools you need to be successful, including: